uakabibara01/SCP-SL-Reverse-Engineering/README.md

 Also in the text file SC-AN.dll.txt there is my own analysis of the anti-cheat, but it is not complete, since there are many functions, but the main and most important part of the anti-cheat is written there, since the largest functions were analyzed.
-In the future, over time, when I analyze everything, I will write a reference about each of the libraries, what it does, what it contains, etc., but for now, only about SC-AN.dll :( .
+In the future, over time, when I analyze everything, I will write a reference about each of the libraries, what it does, what it contains, etc., but for now, only about SC-AC.dll :( .

 ## Files